ciberado/git-workshop/030-moving-through-the-timeline.md

 * [x] `rev-parse`

 ## Lab

-**Note**: this section of the course requires root access to install a tool.
-If it is not possible for you to get elevated privileges, just check if `delta` is already present in the system.

 * Alice decides that a more fancy diff tool would provide better feedback, so she configures the [delta](https://github.com/dandavison/delta) diff tool: